DirectToSwift/DVDRentalCoreData/README.md

 ### macOS

-To ugly yet to show, but works in a very restricted way ;-)
+Still too ugly to show, but works in a very restricted way ;-)

 ## ER Diagram